Professor of Education and Special Education

-Dr. Lebrun has written 10 books.
-He is part of the NH Cebis Center of Behavior Interventions and supports.
-He has traveled all over Europe, Asia and Africa presenting on strategies for students with emotional and behavior Disorders.
-He is a world reknown expert in profiling and assessment of pathological and aggressive behaviors in children and adolescents.
+Dr. Lebrun has written 13 books and published over 40 articles.
+He has traveled all over the world presenting on strategies for students with emotional and behavior disorders.
+He is a world reknown expert in psychological profiling and assessment of pathological and aggressive behaviors in children and adolescents.

-He is the Chair of the Department for Educational Leadership, Learning and Curriculum that includes all graduate programs that lead to a Master’s, CAGS and EDD degrees.
-He is presently the coordinator of the General Special Education K-12 Certification program and the Special Education Administrator program.
+He is the Chair of the Department for Educational Leadership, Learning and Curriculum that includes all graduate programs that lead to a Master’s, CAGS and EdD degrees.
+He is presently the coordinator of the Special Education Administration K-12 Certification program, Doctor of Education Program, and the Higher Education Program.
 He presently teaches classes in Special Education and Leadership.
 He is the coordinator of the Special Education 5th year Masters’ program which serves new graduates from the general education teacher certification programs at all levels.

-Dr. Lebrun first began at Plymouth State University in 2002 and has worked mostly in the Elementary Education teacher certification program.
+Dr. Lebrun first began at Plymouth State University in 2002 and has worked in the Elementary Education teacher certification, Graduate Special Education, Educational Leadership and Doctoral programs.
 He has worked extensively with local school districts and schools to place student in practicums and internships.